What Is a No-Closing-Cost Refinance?

 • Any homeowners association dues

 Given the heft of closing costs, a no-cost refinance might be sounding better and better.
-But whether you opt to accept a higher rate or roll in the closing costs, you’re still responsible for paying those costs over time.
+But whether you opt to accept a higher rate or roll in the closing costs, you’ll likely still end up paying those costs over time.

-And depending on their total expense, as well as the interest rate and mortgage term, closing costs can eclipse the savings you stand to gain by refinancing in the first place.
+And depending on their total amount, as well as the interest rate and mortgage term, closing costs can eclipse the savings you stand to gain by refinancing in the first place.

-That’s why it’s important, given your anticipated new loan rate and term, to use a mortgage calculator and scour loan estimates you’ll receive after applying for a mortgage refinance to know the full amount you’ll pay over the life of the loan.
+That’s why it’s important, given your anticipated new loan rate and term, to use a mortgage calculator and scour the loan estimates you’ll receive after applying for a mortgage refinance to find out the full amount you’ll pay over the life of the loan.

 With any mortgage refinance that includes closing costs, it’s a good idea to look at the refinance break-even point: closing costs divided by the expected monthly savings.
 That will give you the number of months it will take to recoup the costs to refinance.